apache/superset/RELEASING/README.md

 ### Set version number

-Finally bump the version number on `superset-frontend/package.json` (replace with whichever version is being released excluding the RC version):
+Finally, bump the version number on `superset-frontend/package.json` (replace with whichever version is being released excluding the RC version):

 ```
 "version": "0.38.0"